-Here’s how to create a Gravity Form which sends the data to your Jetpack CRM with the Gravity Form extension.
+This is the guide on how to create a Gravity Form that sends the contact data to your Jetpack CRM with the Gravity Form Connect extension.

 At minimum, the name and email fields are required.
 It’s recommended to capture first name and last name.
 For Gravity Forms, to add these fields use the Advanced Fields area of the Gravity Forms Form creator as shown below.